snd97/calculator/README.md

-This is an on-screen calculator project using Vanilla JavaScript, HTML, and CSS.
+This is a calculator project built with Vanilla JavaScript, HTML, and CSS.
+Created as part of The Odin Project Curriculum.

 Live Preview: https://snd97.github.io/calculator/